legalsmeagol15/Helpers/README.md

 # Helpers (C#)
-**Wesley Oates**
+**- by Wesley Oates**

 This solution is designed to include some useful helpers solving commonly-encountered problems, like implementing parsing of command-line argument strings or graph searches.
 Feel free to copy, modify, re-use, or flame to your your heart's content, though please do so with attribution.
-I reserve the right to crib from any cool ideas that are implemented based on this code, as I extend it over time.
+I reserve the right to crib from any cool ideas that are implemented based on this code which extend its purposes, as I improve upon it over time.

 Some  highlights: